maxchampoux/fx4biz-rest/README.md

 ## <a id="errors_conventions"></a> Errors ##

-When errors occur, the server returns an HTTP status code in the 400-599 range, depending on the type of error.
+FX4BIZ uses conventional HTTP response codes to indicate success or failure of an PAI resuest.
 The body of the response contains more detailed information on the cause of the problem.

 In general, the HTTP status code is indicative of where the problem occurred:

 * Codes in the 200-299 range indicate success.
     * Unless otherwise specified, methods are expected to return `200 OK` on success.
-* Codes in the 400-499 range indicate that the request was invalid or incorrect somehow.
+* Codes in the 400-499 range indicate that the request was invalid or incorrect somehow (e.g. a required parameter was missing, a trade failed, etc.).
 For example:
     * `400 Bad Request` occurs if the JSON body is malformed.
 This includes syntax errors as well as when invalid or mutually-exclusive options are selected.
     * `404 Not Found` occurs if the path specified does not exist, or does not support that method (for example, trying to POST to a URL that only serves GET requests)
 * Codes in the 500-599 range indicate that the server experienced a problem.
 This could be due to a network outage or a bug in the software somewhere.
 For example: